ibuyshite/Gaianet-Node/README.md

 - **Storage**: 10GB free space
 - **Internet**: Stable and decent speed

 **Note**: Avoid using VPS plans for running Gaia nodes, as they perform poorly.
 Instead, use a local machine running Windows or Linux.
+If VPS is the only option you, Go for it.

 ---